John Thomson (photographer): Early travels

 After visiting Ceylon and India from October to November 1864 to document the destruction caused by a recent cyclone, Thomson sold his Singapore studio and moved to Siam.
 After arrival in Bangkok in September 1865, Thomson undertook a series of photographs of the King of Siam and other senior members of the royal court and government.
+Joachim K. Bautze dates that arrival from the Bangkok Recorder of 30 September 1865.
+He notes that Thomson was not the only photographer working in the city: August Sachtler arrived in the same period, and a Siamese commercial photographer was already established there.
+Bautze distinguishes the two men's work partly by print size, Thomson's photographs taken in Siam not exceeding about 24.5 by 19 centimetres.

 Inspired by Henri Mouhot's account of the rediscovery of the ancient cities of Angkor in the Cambodian jungle, Thomson embarked on what would become the first of his major photographic expeditions.
 He set off in January 1866 with his translator H. G. Kennedy, a British Consular official in Bangkok, who saved Thomson's life when he contracted jungle fever en route.
 The pair spent two weeks at Angkor, where Thomson extensively documented the vast site, producing some of the earliest photographs of what is today a UNESCO World Heritage Site.

 Thomson then moved on to Phnom Penh and took photographs of the King of Cambodia and other members of the Cambodian royal family, before travelling on to Saigon.
 From there he stayed in Bangkok briefly, before returning to Britain in May or June in 1866.
 While back home, Thomson lectured extensively to the British Association and published his photographs of Siam and Cambodia.
 He became a member of the Royal Ethnological Society of London and was elected a Fellow of the Royal Geographical Society in 1866, and published his first book, The Antiquities of Cambodia, in early 1867.